twitchax/relativity/README.md

 ### Install

-At present, you also need to install the assets.
+At present, you also need to install the assets by downloading the folder next to the binary.

 Windows: